 Our South West Campus at Bunbury is Western Australia’s largest university campus outside the Perth metropolitan area.

-Here you can study courses in arts, business, nursing, engineering, teacher education and social work.
+Here you can study courses in business, health sciences, nursing, teaching, science and social work.

 You can also complete a University Preparation course or explore your entry options as an Aboriginal and/or Torres Strait Islander student.

 ECU is at the centre of education and health in the South West.

 We share a precinct with South West Regional College of TAFE, Manea Senior College, the Rural Clinical School, South West Aboriginal Medical Service, Bunbury Regional Hospital and St John of God Hospital.

 We also have strong links with the surrounding South West community.
 This helps us provide our students with invaluable industry placement opportunities and the practical 'hands on' skills that ECU is known for.